Large deviation bounds for the Airy point process: Edge rigidity for the Gaussian -ensemble

 As in the proof of \cite[Theorem 2.4]{BEY}, we just need to prove a concentration result for all $a\in[a_0,1]$, that is, we need to show

 To show this concentration result, we adapt the bootstrap argument for \cite[Proposition 6.2]{BEY}.
 Below we state the adjustment that we need to make to get the conclusion.
-From the proof of \cite[Lemma 6.10]{BEY}, we can conclude that it suffices to prove the result for convexified measure $\nu$ with right hand side of (\ref{Eq3}) replaced by $C\exp(-cn^{a(1-\epsilon)})$.
+From the proof of \cite[Lemma 6.10]{BEY}, we can conclude that it suffices to prove the result for the convexified measure $\nu$ defined in \cite[Definition 6.8]{BEY} with the right-hand side of (\ref{Eq3}) replaced by $C\exp(-cn^{a(1-\epsilon)})$.
 We just need to apply the bootstrap argument to the convexified measure $\nu$.
-We fix $\epsilon\in(0,\frac{1}{10})$.
-Suppose concentration at some scale $a\in [a_0,1]$ holds.
-Now we show for any $\epsilon'\in (0,\frac{\epsilon}{10})$, concentration at scale $(1-\epsilon')a$ holds.
-To avoid confusion, we denote by $\epsilon_0$ the $\epsilon$ that is used in the proof of \cite[Lemma 6.17]{BEY}, and here we take $\epsilon_0=\frac{1}{2}a\epsilon$.
+Fix $\epsilon\in(0,1\slash 10)$.
+Suppose that concentration at some scale $a\in [a_0,1]$ holds.
+Now we show for any $\epsilon'\in (0,\epsilon\slash 10)$, concentration at scale $(1-\epsilon')a$ holds.
+To avoid confusion, we denote by $\epsilon_0$ the $\epsilon$ that is used in the proof of \cite[Lemma 6.17]{BEY}, and here we take $\epsilon_0=a\epsilon\slash 2$.
 For $M=n^{a-\epsilon_0}$, from the proof of \cite[Lemma 6.16]{BEY}, we see that

 In the proof of \cite[Lemma 6.18]{BEY}, replace $a$ by $a-\epsilon_0$, and take $r$ sufficiently small.
 This combined with the proof of \cite[Proposition 6.2]{BEY} shows that concentration at scale $a(1-\epsilon')$ holds. \end{proof}